Globalization for Perturbative Quantization of Nonlinear Split AKSZ Sigma Models on Manifolds with Boundary: Dependence on choices

-The definition of the state depends on the choices of \begin{itemize} \item the propagator, \item the residual fields, \item the formal exponential map. \end{itemize} In this section we will explicitly show how the state transforms under a change in any of these choices.
-Namely, if we parametrize the choices by $t$, then
+The definition of the state depends on the choices of \begin{itemize} \item the propagator, \item the residual fields, \item the formal exponential map. \end{itemize} In this section we will explicitly show how the state and the BFV boundary operator transform under a change in any of these choices.
+Similarly to Definition \ref{change_of_data} we have the following theorem: \begin{thm}[Covariant change of data] Let $\boldsymbol{\Omega}_t$ be defined as in Definition \ref{full_BFV} and let $\btpsi_t$ be defined as in \ref{full_state_2} for all $t\in[0,1]$.
+Then we have